-(a) Benefit.
-In the event of a death of an employee's immediate family member, an employee may be excused from work for up to three work days without loss of pay to attend the funeral and to attend to matters of the estate.
+In the event of a death of an employee's immediate family member (as defined below), an employee may be excused from work for up to three work days without loss of pay.

 In the event of a death of an employee's extended family member, an employee may be excused from work for one day without loss of pay.